leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-intraoperative-cornearefractive_147
 - Which type of lens is right for me?
+- Are there any issues with multifocal lenses
+- Monofocal or multifocal, which is better
+- I had lasik before, can I choose multifocal lens
+- Is multifocal the best lens available
 - What implant is most suited for me if I go for surgery for Cataract?
 - How should I choose between monofocal or multifocal implants for my Cataract surgery?
 - What are the issues of multifocal lenses?